PluralKit/PluralKit/docs/content/user-guide.md

 and the result will look like this:

-    @Craig#5432: pk;autoproxy latch
+    @Craig#5432: pk;ap latch
     @Craig#5432: I haven't used a tag yet, so this message comes from @Craig#5432
     Alice: hello, this is Alice via autoproxy (using an explicit prefix tag)
     Alice: this is still Alice (using latch without tag)
     @Craig#5432: I'm sending this message one-off as @Craig#5432, without proxy
     Alice: but I'm still latched! (this also is sent from Alice via autoproxy)
-    Jo: hello, this is Joanne, using autoproxy and a surround tag
+    AdminJo: hello, this is Joanne, using autoproxy and a surround tag
-    Jo: still Jo on latch!
+    AdminJo: still Jo on latch!
-    Jo: I could use my prefix or surround tags if I want, but don't have to
+    AdminJo: I could use my prefix or surround tags if I want, but don't have to
-    Jo: because the last time I used a tag, I used mine (Jo's)
+    AdminJo: because the last time I used a tag, I used mine (Jo's)
     @Craig#5432: now I'm clearing latch; this is from @Craig#5432
     @Craig#5432: and now new messages will be from @Craig#5432 because latch is cleared
     Unknown: but autoproxy is still on